 What we believe

 Fun isn’t fun unless everyone’s on the same page.
-That’s why we’ve laid out a few principles so you have a sweet time.
+That’s why we’ve laid out a few principles for travelling New Zealand on our tour for a Sweet As time.

 We know better than anyone that when it comes to having fun, safety comes first.
-Through our Reps and affiliates, we create a safe environment where people can be themselves.
+Through our guides and suppliers, we create a safe environment where people can be themselves.